Superconnections and Index Theory: Introduction

 Section \ref{sec:families} discusses families of Dirac operators coupled to superconnections.
-We review the geometry of Riemannian families, and associate to a family of Dirac operators coupled to superconnections a superconnection on an infinite dimensional $\Zz$-graded vector bundle the base space that may be thought to represent the element in K-theory given by the families index theorem.
-We compute the Chern character of the pushed forward superconnections.
+We review the geometry of Riemannian families, and associate to a family of Dirac operators coupled to superconnections a push-forward superconnection that is strictly functorial.
+This pushforward may be thought to represent the element in $K$-theory given by the families index theorem.
+We compute the Chern character of the pushed-forward superconnection.
 This section extends Bismut's work for families of Dirac operators coupled to connections \cite{Bis}.
-As with the local index theorem, the $\R^\times$-action on superconnections enters crucially into the statement of the families index theorem for Dirac operators coupled to superconnections (Th. \ref{th:families}).
-Our proof of Th. \ref{th:families} follows that of the local index theorem outlined in Section \ref{sec:localindex}.
+As with the local index theorem, the $\R^\times$-action on superconnections enters crucially into the statement of the families index theorem for Dirac operators coupled to superconnections (Th.~\ref{th:families}).
+Our proof of Th.~\ref{th:families} follows that of the local index theorem outlined in Sec.~\ref{sec:localindex}.

 Section \ref{sec:determinant} defines a geometric line bundle, the determinant line bundle, associated to a family of Dirac operators coupled to superconnections, and computes its curvature and holonomy.